 These countries appeal to consumers on two levels :

 China has suffered severe inflation pressure since 2008.
-To release the pressure, Chinese government chooses to decrease the price of food.
+To release the pressure, the Chinese government chooses to decrease the price of food.
 As a result, the tariff for imported food products has been gradually decreased over the years.
 Starting in 2008, China Customs has cut off the tariff of some major food products such as frozen pork, pistachios, cod cans and baby milk by at least 50%.

 The gradual decreasing tariff makes some tariff such as foreign baby milk even lower than most favored nation tariff.